-I don’t spend time trying to quote or compare myself with others… When making the life long decision to become a Nevadan.
-It was a felling of enjoyment, satisfaction and self empowerment.
-It was a felling of new beginning with understanding everyone before me has the wisdom I seek to know and respect.
+I don’t spend time trying to quote or compare myself with others… When making the lifelong decision to become a Nevadan.
+It was a felling of enjoyment, satisfaction and self-empowerment.
+It was a felling of new beginning with understanding everyone before me has the wisdom I seek to know and respect about Nevada.

-Being raised in Arizona, I first visited Nevada in the summer of 1970 and my felling’s where the same at that time.
-Nevadans have the freedom of “Life, Liberty and the pursuit of Happiness”, like all of our Nation should offer and support.
+Being raised in Arizona, I first visited Nevada in the summer of 1970 and my felling’s where the same at that time as they still are today.
+Nevadans have the freedom of “Life, Liberty and the Pursuit of Happiness”, like all of our Nation should offer and support.
 Here in Nevada for me it more suitable.
 So, in 2012 my passion for the people, lifestyle and Nevada’s openness to travelers and visitors of the world empowered me to drop anchor.
-To choose the location that started of my young man’s adventures that took me around the world… to bring me back to the place I want to live my life’s last adventures.
+To choose the location that started off my young man’s adventures that took me around the world… to bring me back to the place I want to live my life’s last adventures.

 To understand my point of view… I must provide more insight…